 - Now comes another important aspect, the jewellery.
 No dress can create an enormous aura without complementary jewellery.
 Indian weddings are grand and involves the wearing of a lot of jewels by the bride.
 The material of the jewellery can vary but mostly gold is chosen.
 Bengali and south Indian brides mostly wear cent percent authentic gold jewellery.
 A few communities in north India also choose to wear designer kundan or pearl jewellery.
 Heavy jewelries glorify the dress even more.

 - Personal preferences and individual choices also have a major role to play.
-Rituals and norms are not unbreakable and therefore dress, jewellery or makeup can be easily customized according to personal choices.
+Rituals and norms are not unbreakable and therefore dress, jewellery or makeup can be easily customised according to personal choices.